 Paul wrote a total of 29 canonical chapters to the church at Corinth.
 His relationship with this church was a troubled one.

 The first two verses comprise the salutation to 2 Corinthians.

 We learn more about the person of Paul in 2 Corinthians than in any other book he wrote.
 He significantly laid bare who he was and what he was.
 This is the most personal of all his epistles.
 He also revealed what others negatively thought about him.

 an apostle of Jesus Christ

 Paul had many detractors who claimed that he was not a true apostle.
 They minimized his ministry and militated against his message.
 This was a big issue.
 If we understand the importance of the apostle, we see why it was such a big issue.
-Paul makes a major point of this in 2 Corinthians.
+Paul made a major point of this in 2 Corinthians.

 The word “apostle” means sent one.
 In Greek history, “apostle” was used as an admiral of a fleet of ships who was sent by a monarch to represent his kingdom.
 It was a military word.
-In the New Testament, the idea is someone who has the highest authority in the church to write Scripture, among other things.
+In the New Testament, the idea is of someone who had the highest authority in the church to write Scripture, among other things.
 The office of the apostle ceased with the writing of the New Testament.

 Christian leadership requires authority to minister.

 It is essential to understand the meaning of the biblical “apostle.”
 An apostle had the highest gift and role in Christianity.
 Only a few in the first century possessed the gift of apostleship.
 By claiming his role, Paul differentiated himself from people with lesser gifting, such as prophets or preachers.
 There were preachers in Paul’s day who were not sent from God but peddled their own message (2 Co 2:17).